 Which should a person get - the Glock 42 or the Glock 43?
 Both are expertly suited for concealed carry, as they are lightweight, compact, easily concealed and are reliable and accurate enough to be counted on to dispatch a threat if called upon to.
 Glock pistols have a track record of reliability under fire that's unmatched by almost any other gun maker.

-If you are looking for a quality glock 43 holster, that is now available in the Alien Gear line-up.
+If you are looking for a quality Glock 42 or glock 43 holster, that is now available in the Alien Gear line-up.

 Both are great guns.
 The best thing to do is to find a range or gun store with an indoor range that allows gun rentals.
 If you can, try them both out and see which you prefer.
-The one that shoots best, and is the most comfortable, is the one you should get to use with your glock holster.
+The one that shoots best, and is the most comfortable, is the one you should get.

 About The Author